philterd/philter-infrastructure-as-code/README.md

 ## License

-This project is licensed under the Apache Software License, version 2.0.
+This project is licensed under the Apache License, version 2.0.

 Copyright 2020 Mountain Fog, Inc.
+Philter is a registered trademark of Mountain Fog, Inc.